Skip to content

 • Rate limiting. controller-runtime queues failed reconciles through a default exponential back-off limiter (≈5ms up to ≈1000s).
 Returning an error from Reconcile uses it; returning RequeueAfter schedules a fixed retry.
 I use RequeueAfter: 30 * time.Second on SPIRE failures so a flaky server doesn't hammer itself, and a one-minute steady-state re-sync so a manually deleted entry self-heals.

 • Metrics you get for free.
 The manager already exposes controller_runtime_reconcile_total, controller_runtime_reconcile_errors_total and controller_runtime_reconcile_time_seconds per controller — enough to alert on reconcile error rate and p99 latency.
 The custom spiffe_registration_total and spiffe_registration_errors_total add the domain view: registrations and failures per namespace.
-Scrape both from the same Prometheus you already run, and hold the operator to the same SLOs and error budgets as any other critical service — once workloads can't get an identity without it, it is one.
+Scrape both from the same Prometheus you already run.
+Registration availability belongs in the identity layer's error budget: if the operator is down, new workloads can't get an identity at all.

 Conclusion